 Day 19 : Headwind and rain

-Literally translated it says 'reception place for travellers'.
+It says 'reception place for travelers'.

-There weren't any travelers and we weren't received very friendly either.
+There weren't any travelers, and we weren't received very friendly either.

 The next part was pretty hilly and we had a headwind the entire time.
-After 50 kilometers we stopped to eat on the stair of the local town hall.
+After 50 kilometers, we stopped to eat on the stair of the local town hall.
 We ate the chocolate-kiwi cake we had bought and an entire baguette.
 I was really tired of the endless hills.
 With his lighter bike, Bart could quite easily go up a hill using the momentum he had gained from a previous descent.
-However, I would stall half way up every hill and then needed to actually climb up before racing down as fast as possible to make it up the one.
+However, I would stall halfway up every hill and then needed to climb up before racing down as fast as possible to make it up the one.
 This continuous interval training was at least as hard as climbing continuously.

-Distance cycled : 159 km
+Distance cycled : 159 km.